kidsoncoffee/cheesecakes/README.md

    * </pre>
    */
   @Test
--  public void test(){
+-  public void concatenatesSuccessfully(){
++  public void concatenatesSuccessfully(
-+  public void test(final String firstName, final String lastName, final String completeName){
++      final String firstName, final String lastName, final String completeName) {
-+    final String actualCompletaName;
++    final String actualCompleteName;
 +
 +    when:
 +    actualCompleteName = String.format("%s %s", firstName, lastName);
 +
 +    then:
 +    assert actualCompleteName.equals(completeName);
   }
 }
 ```

-While writing the test case logic you can access the values of a **scenario example** by declaring method parameters.
-They require:
-* To have the same name as defined in the **scenario examples** header row.
-* The name must match only one of the **scenario examples** header row.

 ### Run the tests

-Now you should be able to run this test successfully and see that each **scenario example** run independently.
+Now you should be able to run this test successfully and see that each **scenario example** runs independently.

 * [How to run tests in Intellij](https://www.jetbrains.com/help/idea/performing-tests.html)
 * [How to run tests in Maven](http://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)